Rare Unraced Ferrari 333 SP Up For Auction

 Having missed the first two events of the 1994 season, the 24 Hours of Daytona and the 12 Hours of Sebring, Ferrari didn't score enough points to win the constructor's that year.
 But it did in 1995 and again in 1998.
 The car also helped take the driver's title in 1995 and a team championship in 1998.
 The Ferrari 333 SP also secured the 2001 constructor's title in the FIA Sportscar Championship.
 There, the car also won the team and driver's titles from 1998 to 2001.

 All in all, the Ferrari 333 SP won 56 of the 144 races it entered.
 It also secured 69 pole positions.
 Oddly, the Ferrari 333 SP never could come to terms with Le Mans.
-It's best finish in the 24-hour race was sixth place.
+It's best

 A total of 40 cars were built and almost all of them were raced.
 But not chassis number 6, which makes it a unicorn amongst unicorns.